XeroAPI/Xero-Java/README.md

     </repositories>

 ####Working with Gradle, sbt or leiningen?
-Head over to [Jitpack.io](https://jitpack.io/#XeroAPI/Xero-Java/) and lookup http://github.com/XeroAPI/Xero-Java  to get those dependency built off the master branch.
+Head over to [Jitpack.io](https://jitpack.io/#XeroAPI/Xero-Java/) and lookup http://github.com/XeroAPI/Xero-Java  to have your dependency built off the master branch.

 ### Configure
 The Xero Java SDK depends on an external JSON file to configure values unique to your Application.